jeremyrieunier/polar/pages/outbound.md

 1. Generate qualified pipeline opportunities for the sales team to work on
 2. Engage ICP companies with relevant messaging

+## Primary KPI Recommendation
-Given these goals, the ideal Top KPI for the outbound campaigns is:

-## Pipeline Value per Company Touched
+Given these goals, the ideal Top KPI for the outbound campaigns is **Pipeline Value per Company Touched** because it:

-This metric:

-1. Directly measures how efficiently outbound efforts generate pipeline value
+- Directly measures how efficiently outbound efforts generate pipeline value
-2. Aligns with the growth team's primary goal of creating opportunities for the sales team and keep it accountable
+- Aligns with the growth team's primary goal of creating opportunities for the sales team and keeps it accountable
-3. Accounts for both the quality and quantity of outreach
+- Accounts for both the quality and quantity of outreach

 This metric is calculated as follows:
 > Pipeline Value Created / Companies Touched